jrbynum/AtlasUpdater/README.md

-**ARKUpdater**
+**AtlasUpdater**

+This is a modification and re-write from Bottswana's Ark Updater located at: https://github.com/Bottswana/ARKUpdater in order to work with the Atlas dedicated server.

-ARKUpdater is a Console Application (in c#) written for the purpose of performing updates and backups for ARK: Survival Evolved Servers.
+AtlasUpdater is a Console Application (in c#) written for the purpose of performing updates and backups for Atlas Dedicated Servers.
 It is intended for Server Admins who wish to automate their backup and updating processes, without using Server Manager GUIs.

-ARKUpdater is released publically under the MIT License, and is free to use.
+AtlasUpdater is released publically under the MIT License, and is free to use.
 For more information on the MIT License, see [LICENSE].

 ## Features
-- Linux Support (Very soon!)
-- Console only (No GUI)
+-- Console only (No GUI)
-- Auto restart of crashed servers
+- Auto restart of crashed Grid servers
-- Auto update of servers
+- Auto update of server
-- Auto backup of servers using compression
+- Auto backup of Grid servers using compression
 - RCON messaging for warning users of restart/update.
 - Only update when player count is less than a value (optional)

 ## Setup
-To setup your servers to work with ARKUpdater, perform the following.
+To setup your servers to work with AtlasUpdater, perform the following.

 1) Shutdown your servers

-2) Compile/Use a precompiled build of ARKUpdater, and extract to a folder with write permissions.
+2) Compile/Use a precompiled build of AtlasUpdater, and extract to a folder with write permissions.

 3) Rename settings-template.json to settings.json and add your servers to the configuration (see section below).